acmailer/acmailer/README.md

                 - *params*: Array with key-value pairs with parameters to be sent to the layout.
 By default is an empoty array.
                 - *template_capture_to*: Capture to value for each template inside this layout.
 Default value is 'content'.
     - **attachments**: Wraps the configuration of attachements.
         - *files*: Array of files to be attached.
-Can be an associative array where keys are attachment names and values are file paths.
+Can be an associative array where keys are attachment names and values are file paths or array representations of the Mime\Part.
         - *dir*: Directory to iterate.
             - *iterate*: If it is not true, the directory won't be iterated.
 Default value is false.
             - *path*: The path of the directory to iterate looking for files.
 This files will be attached with their real names.